 I lived in Bristol for around 12 months through 1983-4, during the last few terms of college.
 Planning to start a business with an art student friend, much time was spent cycling around the city, discussing photography, graphics and taking photographs.
 The business bit never happened in the end, as I ended up getting a job as a staff photographer on the car magazines at Haymarket Publishing, and moved back to London.
 But I still have an affinity with the place.
 Last weekend, after a very enjoyable evening at Lia and Juliet’s supper club, I had the opportunity to walk […]

-The Coast of Light – June 11th
+The Coast of Light series.

 The Coast of Light series, June 2012 In the summer of 2009 I took this photograph of one of the markers lining the cliff-top path, near Cala del Aceite, which stand like skittles on a conveyor belt.
 This Atlantic coastline is exposed to extreme weather conditions at certain times of the year.
 It is battered by storms and also subject to torrential rain, meaning the cliffs are similutaneously undercut and washed out to sea.